A History of Captive Rarities and Oddities (Part 2)

-In Europe, on the other hand, zoological facilities had slightly better luck.
+On the other hand, European zoological facilities had slightly better luck.
 In January 1977, a massive capture operation was conducted by Peter Bössenecker, an animal dealer from Holland.
 Near San Antero, Colombia, enlisting locals to assist was incredibly difficult, given the Sotalia’s status as a supernatural animal.

 The dolphins’ reported “vigorousness” in a captive setting did not extend across the board.
 Between 1978 and 1979, at least ten dolphins died at undisclosed aquaria.